SindriaInc/xdev/readme.md

-# Xdev PHP
+# Xdev

-A complete GUI dev php environment docker image with all software you needed.
+A complete GUI dev environment docker image with all software you needed.